DmytroLitvinov/knowledge/docs/looking-back/2023/2023-january.md

 Finished to watch ["Resident Alien"](https://trakt.tv/shows/resident-alien) 2nd season.

+And started to watch serial ["The Last of Us"](https://trakt.tv/shows/the-last-of-us).

 ## Work

 Did a 2-day strategic planning for SoftFormance where I work have been working for last 5 years.